joehart2001/mlipx/docs/source/recipes/relax.rst

 .. note::

-   If you relax a non-periodic system and your model yields a stress tensor of :code:`[inf, inf, inf, inf, inf, inf]` you have to add the :code:`--convert-nan` flag to the :code:`mlipx` or :code:`zndraw` command to convert them to :code:`None`.
+   If you relax a non-periodic system and your model yields a stress tensor of :code:`[inf, inf, inf, inf, inf, inf]` you have to add the :code:`--convert-nan` flag to the :code:`mlipx compare` or :code:`zndraw` command to convert them to :code:`None`.

 .. jupyter-execute::
    :hide-code: